 Although college isn’t necessary for success, you still need to further your education and build skills.
 Luckily, there are many alternatives out there.

-Here are a few ways you can gain the skills you need for a career without a traditional college experience.
+Here are a few ways to gain the skills you need for a career without a traditional college experience.

-1. Community college - Community colleges offer training programs that you can usually complete in two years or less.
-The average cost of an in-state community college(opens new window) is around $5,155 per year.
-That is $30,396 less than you’d pay to attend a university for a year.
+- Community college - Community colleges offer training programs that you can usually complete in two years or less.
+The average cost of community college(opens new window) is $4,481 per year.
+That is $22,665 less than you’d pay to attend an in-state public four-year university for a year.

-2. Apprenticeship programs - As an apprentice, you acquire real work experience from people in your field.
+- Apprenticeship programs - As an apprentice, you acquire real on-the-job experience from people in your field.
 You’re also getting paid while learning.
-In the US, apprenticeships are often associated with trades like electricians and plumbers.
+In the U.S., apprenticeships are often associated with trades like electricians and plumbers.
 However, there are also tech apprenticeships, which is what Multiverse programs offer.
 You can learn data science, software engineering, digital marketing, and more.

 How to be successful without a college degree

 Furthering your education and gaining new skills contribute to your success.
 However, college isn’t the only way to learn skills or land a job.
-In many cases, it may not even be the best option for you.
+In many cases, it may not even be your best option.

 So, do you have to go to college to be successful?
 Ultimately, no. You can be successful without a degree.